-Fund Category Feeder Fund (Equity) Base Currency RM Launch Date 7 January 2010 Financial Year End 31 October Investment Objective The Fund invests in the MGF-GRF which aims to achieve long-term capital grovelated investments of companies involved in resources such as gas, oil, coffe which are listed on any stock exchange. e, sugar and related in uities and equity- dustries globally Note: Any material change to the Fund's investment objective would require Uni '' Investment Policy and Strategy The Fund will invest at least 95% of the Fund's NAV in Share Class AA of the N Fund (the Target Fund ), while the balance of the Fund's NAV will be invested i income securities which have a remaining maturity period of less than 365 days institutions for liquidity purposes. n money market instru ments (including fixed Although the Fund is passively managed, the investments of the Fund will be redemptions and to enable the proper and efficient management of the Fund. investing at least 95% of its NAV in the Target Fund and as such, the perform Fund's performance.
-In all circumstances, t he Fund will continue Notwithstanding the above, the Manager may, in consultation with the Truster replace the Target Fund with another fund of a similar objective if, in the Man meets this Fund's investment objective, or when the Target Fund no longer ac ager's opinion, the Tar get Fund no longer Asset Allocation Minimum 95% of the Fund's NAV in the Target Fund, and the balance in liquid assets.
+Fund Category Feeder Fund (Equity) Base Currency RM Launch Date 7 January 2010 Financial Year End 31 October Investment Objective The Fund invests in the MGF-GRF which aims to achieve long-term capital grovelated investments of companies involved in resources such as gas, oil, coffe which are listed on any stock exchange. e, sugar and related in uities and equity- dustries globally Note: Any material change to the Fund's investment objective would require Uni '' Investment Policy and Strategy The Fund will invest at least 95% of the Fund's NAV in Share Class AA of the Manulife Global Fund - Global Resources Fund (the Target Fund), while the balance of the Fund's NAV will be invested in money market instruments (including fixed income securities which have a remaining maturity period of less than 365 days) and placement of deposits with financial institutions for liquidity purposes.
+Although the Fund is passively managed, the investments of the Fund will be rebalanced from time to time to meet redemptions and to enable the proper and efficient management of the Fund.
+In all circumstances, the Fund will continue investing at least 95% of its NAV in the Target Fund and as such, the performance of the Target Fund will reflect on the Fund's performance.
+Notwithstanding the above, the Manager may, in consultation with the Trustee and with the Unit Holder's approreplace the Target Fund with another fund of a similar objective if, in the Manager's opinion, the Target Fund no meets this Fund's investment objective, or when the Target Fund no longer acts in the interest of the Unit Holde Asset Allocation Minimum 95% of the Fund's NAV in the Target Fund, and the balance in liquid assets.
 Performance Benchmark 1/3 MSCI World Energy + 1/3 MSCI World Materials + 1/3 FTSE Gold Mines, with Target Fund. hich is also the perform mance benchmark of The performance benchmark above is only used as a reference for investment profile of the Fund is not the same as the risk profile of this performance benchmarking is available on www.manulifeinvestment.com.my .
 Distribution Policy The Fund intends to distribute income, if any, on an annual basis.
-Investor Profile This Fund is suitable for investors who: wish to capitalise on the opportunities offered by the natural resources sectors are willing to invest in diversified global market; and are willing to accept higher risk in their investments in order to achieve long • Risk Management Strategies and Techniques The risk management strategies and techniques employed will be at the Targe et Fund level.
+Investor Profile This Fund is suitable for investors who: wish to capitalise on the opportunities offered by the natural resources sector; are willing to invest in diversified global market; and are willing to accept higher risk in their investments in order to achieve long-term capital growth.
+Risk Management Strategies and Techniques The risk management strategies and techniques employed will be at the Targe et Fund level.
 Other Fund Details Please refer to Section 2.2.5 Manulife Global Fund - Global Resources Fund of Target Fund. n page 39 for more inf ormation on the